TruptiUD/2.ML--Multiple-Linear-Regression-Asignment/README.md

 6. Model Evaluation
     1. Calculating r2 for test and comparing with model if similar then the model is good.
     2. Understand the spread for r2

-### Conclusions
+### Conclusions :-
 **1. The variables that are significant in predicting the demand for shared bikes are :-**
-1. Registered
+1.	temp - top 1 feature highly significant for bike share demand
-2. Casual
+2.	hum
-3. Holiday
+3.	workingday
-4. Wednesday
+4. Sunday
-5. Mist
+5.	mist
-6. Feb
+6. Jan
+7.	winter
+8. Jul
+9.	summer
+10.	light - top 2 feature highly significant for bike share demand
+11.	windspeed - top 3 feature highly significant for bike share demand
+12. Sep
+13.	holiday
-7. yr
+14.	yr

 **2. How well those variables describe the bike demands :-**
-1. Number of registered users are having more impact on bike sharing than number of casual users.
-2. Bike shares are high when there is holiday
+1. Demand of bike share and the temp has positive correlation. demand increases as the temp increases
+2. when the windspeed is less then demand of bike share increases
+3. same with humidity, As the humidity downs the demand for bike share goes up
+4. demand of bike share is low during January and july month and high during september month.
-3. from weekday the bike share is high on wednesday
+5. demand of bike share is high during summer and winter season
+6. on holiday bike share is low as compare to workingday.
-4. ALso it is an observation that bike share is high when the weather is mist category i.e (Mist + Cloudy, Mist + Broken clouds, Mist + Few clouds, Mist)
+7. when weather is light that is Light Snow, Light Rain + Thunderstorm + Scattered clouds, Light Rain + Scattered clouds As the demand for bike share goes down.
+And same when weather is mist (Mist + Cloudy, Mist + Broken clouds, Mist + Few clouds)
-5. bike shares are also on demand during the Feb Month.

 ### About Repository (Files) -
 1. Python File for MLR assignment named as "Linear Regression Assignment.ipynb"